duggan/inkystock/README.md

 Now you'll want to modify `config.ini` to suit, adding IEX Cloud API key information if you want to use it for stocks.

 You can perform a test run by executing `./run.sh`.
 If it's set up correctly, you should see your screen updated within 10 seconds or so.
 If not, the error messages will hopefully be helpful enough to point you in the right direction.

+If you see an error like the following:

+> RuntimeError: No EEPROM detected!
+You must manually initialise your Inky board.

+then it may be worth [trying the inky "one line installer" from the Pimoroni tutorial.](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat)

 When you're happy it's working, you can install a cron job to update the screen every 5 minutes:
 ```bash